-The second chapter we have discuss moisture detector and principles, and many applications that demonstrate the main idea of moisture detector principle are also discuss to come out with an obvious sight on moisture detector.
+The second chapter will discuss moisture detectors, the principle behind their operation, and many applications that demonstrate the main idea of moisture detectors.

-The third chapter is the most important chapter, which explains the hardware project in details and how we built it, how it work, what it's the input and output?
-With the circuit diagrams of moisture detector, the diagram of the first and second and stage circuits also will be shown.
-And the components for all of them were listed.
+The third chapter is basically the core of the project and the most important chapter, which explains the hardware part of the project in details, how to develop it, how does it work and even what are the input and output voltage values.
+The chapter also includes the circuit diagrams of moisture detector, the diagram of the first and second part of the circuit will also be shown.